 llinois custody laws provide a framework for determining the allocation of parental responsibilities.
 These responsibilities are broken into two groups: 1) Decision-making responsibilities (legal custody) and; 2) Parenting time (visitation).

 - When parents do not agree they are required to attend mediation.
-The goal here is for a neutral party – a certified mediator – to help the parents come to an agreement with respect to the parenting plan for the child or children.
+The goal here is for a neutral party – a certified mediator – to help the parents agree on the parenting plan for the child or children.

-- If mediation fails to achieve an agreement between the parents, then a judge will determine the allocation of parental responsibilities based on the best interests of the child.
+- If mediation fails to achieve an agreement between the parents, then a judge will determine the allocation of parental responsibilities based on the child’s best interests.

 Regardless of the specifics of your relationship with your co-parent, it’s a good idea to work with an attorney.
 A qualified child custody lawyer can help guide you through the process and give you advice based on your goals and the specifics of your circumstances.

-Below, we address some of the most frequently asked questions about Illinois custody laws so that you can have a better understanding of the basics before moving forward with your child custody case.
+Below, we address some of the most frequently asked questions about Illinois custody laws so that you can better understand the basics before moving forward with your child custody case.

 Illinois Child Custody FAQ